 How equipped are you?
 You definitely don't need a special kind of camera to take silhouettes successfully, but as is usually recommended, the trusty old tripod is fairly essential, or at least have something suitable enough to stabilize your camera against induced blur or camera shake.

 A lens hood would certainly help to eliminate lens flare, because more often than not, silhouette images will be taken towards the light.

 A graduated grey, or neutral density (ND) filter will help to cut down on some of the background glare.
 As they do drop the light ratio.

 You may want to use some form of flash (not too much or you could spoil the effect), to lighten some foreground elements, because shooting into the light will not only darken your subject, but also the foreground can suffer.

 Lens type is not critical, but if you used something in the 28 - 200 mm zoom range, you would just about cover all requirements.

 When we think of the word "silhouette", we see in our minds jet black figures, or shapes, on a very palish, or white background.
 However, it is aesthetically more pleasing on a photography judge's eye if there is a certain amount of detail in the subject matter itself.
-Hence, that little bit of fill-in flash, as suggested earlier.
+Hence, that little bit of fill-in flash, as suggested earlier, is handy.
 How much flash to use, if any, will be dependent on the amount and direction of the background light source.
 Try not to have too much of the image blacked or whited out.
-These areas on a photograph are known as "negative space" and are unproductive in an image and are certainly frowned upon by judges.
+These areas on a photograph are known as "negative space" and can be unproductive in an image.

 Lastly, try to have your silhouette subject/s stand out alone from other elements in the scene, or if there are two main subjects, it is best to keep them apart so that each subject is a separate entity and stands out from the other.